abhishek01032007-pixel/Antigravity-Pro-Max-Skill/README.md

 Runtime Error Investigation
 ```

+QA / Debug can be selected as its own mode.

 ---

 # 🔗 Full Stack Pro Max

-Full Stack Pro Max is designed for projects that require frontend, backend, testing, and orchestration together.
+Full Stack Pro Max is a separate mode designed for complete application development.

-It combines the major Antigravity Pro Max development capabilities:
+It activates the major development packs together:

 ```text
 🎨 Frontend Pro Max